What do the cows eat?

 Is Contoocook Creamery milk antibiotic free?

 Yes.
-We do use antibiotics from time to time to save a sick cow.
+There are no antibiotics in your milk.
+We do work with our veterinarian to provide medicines to our cows when they are sick from time to time —just like you may consult your doctor when ill.
 When we do treat a cow she is moved to a designated pen and her milk is thrown away.
 We work closely with our herd veterinarian to develop protocols and milk withdrawal periods for the antibiotics we use.
 The treated cow’s milk is tested free of antibiotic residues before her milk is used again.
 We also test every load of milk that we process for antibiotic residues just to make sure no mistakes have been made.
+If it tests positive for even the slightest trace of antibiotics, it is safely thrown out and never reaches the store.

 Is Contoocook Creamery milk growth hormone free?